wp-plugins/wplb-widget-total/readme.txt

 Primary Features of WPLB Widgets Total Pro:
 For more info, visit http://wplabels/wplb-widgets-total-pro

 P.S.Please let me know how it's going.
-We love hearing from you.
+I love hearing from you.

 == Installation ==